 Poulet Entier au Motier – a whole or half chicken marinated in and packed with (literally in pockets cut in the chicken) spices served with salad and a side.
 Sides based on seasonal availability can include black-eyed peas, okra, green beans, zucchini, or eggplant.
 Sandwich options, hot, with the ever-present Senegalese sauce de onion, and a cold version featuring a lime|cilantro mayo, are both also available.

-Fataya Complete – a meat-filled (lamb) pocket of fried dough that is served with an egg, fries and condiments.
-Other fataya variations include fish or chicken with mango or papaya.
+Fataya Complete – a meat-filled (beef) pocket of fried dough that is served with an egg, fries and condiments.
 Those who enjoy samosas or empanadas will enjoy our fatayas.

 Nem – a meat-filled (lamb) Senegalese egg roll that defies explanation served with a “HOT” sauce and salad to cool your mouth (really).